The American Alpine Club is proud to announce Reinhold Messner as the keynote speaker for the 2015 AAC Annual Benefit Dinner, presented by Adidas.

 - Find a climbing partner

 - Keep track of your membership referrals and earn exclusive gear

 The American Alpine Club & the National Outdoor Leadership School (NOLS) are now proud partners.
 Are you a NOLS alum?
 Log into your new profile and use the Member Share to connect & climb with other NOLS alums!

 It’s free t-shirt time!
-Our summer member drive begins today and features a limited-edition Use Protection shirt for free when you join or renew.
-Together we protect each other, our climbing areas, and our heritage.
-This drive ends on June 2nd.
-Join the Club and get a Use Protection t-shirt today!
+Our fall member drive begins today and features a limited-edition Yeti shirt for free when you join or renew.
+The drive ends on September 15th, but supplies are limited and when we run out, that’s it.
+Visit our website for details.

 “I believe in the yeti.
 I have seen his tracks, heard his yelping calls, listened to first-hand experiences of local people…Indeed, why should he not exist?“

 When Lord John Hunt wrote these words in 1954, the Yeti was an oft-circulating topic of discussion among climbers and explorers.
 Indeed, it was an obsession for many— trips to the Himalaya at the time weren’t only for climbing, but also for scientific research into the nature of the beast.